tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

 ~~~

 ## Exploratory data analysis (EDA) and data cleaning
-- Classes are created to facilitate EDA and data visualisation
+- Several classes are created to facilitate EDA and data visualisation, including handling nulls, outliers, skewed data, correlated columns and incorrect data types
-- Data is then cleaned and transformed after undergoing EDA
+- Data is cleaned and transformed to prepare for final analysis and visualisation for presentation of results

 ### Creating the DataFrameInfo class and functions
 - The DataFrameInfo class is created containing functions get information and descriptive statistics from the pandas DataFrame being analysed